Velouria: Video

 As "Velouria" was climbing up the UK Top 40, the band was offered a spot on Top of the Pops.
 However, a BBC rule stated that only singles with videos could be performed on the show.
 To counter this, a cheap video was made with the band being filmed running down a quarry.
+Director Peter "Pinko" Fowler, according to Francis, "wanted to shoot us running toward him in [a] quarry" outside Manchester.
+Guitarist Joey Santiago recalled:

 In the video, 23 seconds of footage (the time needed for the band members to reach the camera) is slowed in order to last for the duration of the song.
 However, the effort in filming the video was in vain; Pixies did not play "Velouria" on Top of the Pops while the single was in the charts.

+An alternate version of the video, also filmed in the quarry, was unearthed during the compiling of the 30th edition of Bossanova.

+Critical reception

+"Velouria" has received critical acclaim since its release.
+Entertainment Weekly wrote in a 1990 review that the song is "intense" and "has both strangely shivering guitars and a melodic refrain that cascades over the surface of the music like waves crashing on a devastated beach."
+The NME wrote during that same year, "By now most of us have heard 'Velouria'.
+Not as immediate as 'Gigantic' or 'Monkey Gone to Heaven' as far as singles go, but still a delightfully wiggy window to the world of Black Francis and the maddest thing to have been seen on Top of the Pops since the Wombles were Top Ten regulars."